luised94/lab_utils/images/HOWTO.md

 1. Open the gel image in ImageJ/Fiji.
 Save it to disk first if it is not already;
    the export macro writes next to the image and refuses to run on an unsaved image.
-2. Draw one rectangular ROI per lane, left to right, and add each to the ROI Manager.
+2. WRONG Draw one rectangular ROI per lane, left to right, and add each to the ROI Manager.
 For evenly-spaced lanes, the `Distribute Selection.ijm` macro tiles a copies of one ROI at a fixed spacing (see `distribute_selection.ijm` and its header).